mergermarket/cdflow/guides/quick-start.md

 weight: 1
 ---

-# Mergermarket infra quick start
+# cdflow quick start

-This guide will cover how to set up a new service based on the Mergermarket infra scripts quickly if you are working at Mergermarket - it uses a service to create a repo in the [mergermarket Github organisation](https://github.com/mergermarket/) and job in Mergermarket's Jenkins instnace, so won't work outside of Mergermarket.
+This guide will cover how to quickly set up a new service using cdflow _**if**_ you are working with Mergermarket - it uses a service to create a repo in the [mergermarket Github organisation](https://github.com/mergermarket/) and job in Mergermarket's Jenkins instance, so won't work outside of Mergermarket.
 The steps are the same as those described in the [Manual Setup guide](./manual-setup).

 ## Pre-requisites

 In order to create a service, you will need:

 * A team folder in Jenkins and a corresponding team group in Github.
-If this is a new team, or if you need further guidance ask *@platform* in [#platform-team channel in mergermarket slack](https://mergermarket.slack.com/messages/platform-team/).
+If this is a new team, or if you need further guidance ask *@platform* in [#platform-team](https://mergermarket.slack.com/messages/platform-team/) channel on the  Mergermarket slack.
 * A boilerplate project to start with - try searching the [mergermarket Github organisation](https://github.com/mergermarket/) for repositories with "boilerplate" in the name (check the README too).

 ## Create initial service